LocalCoinIS/dev.bitshares.works/core/knowledge_base/translated/exchange_single_node.md

 9.1 Obtaining the Current *Unable to Return Block* Number

 The possibility of using Bitcoin and others to use the confirmation number to reduce the probability of a fallback in the transaction is different.
-In the BitShares, the *unreturnable block* number can be used to determine whether the transaction can be rolled back.
+In the LocalCoin, the *unreturnable block* number can be used to determine whether the transaction can be rolled back.

 *Unable to roll back* transactions in blocks and earlier blocks can be guaranteed not to roll back.